PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/race.rst

     :align: center
     :scale: 45 %

-The agent aims to reach the 'Goal' while ensuring it avoids straying into the grass and prevents collisions with roadside objects.
+**The Level 1 of Race** requires the agent to reach the goal position while ensuring it avoids straying into the grass and prevents collisions with roadside objects.

 +-----------------------------+----------------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (32,), float64)                                 |